deepaksood619/deepaksood619.github.io/docs/python/advanced/memory-management.md

 - full - all the pool's blocks are currently allocated
 - empty - all the pool's blocks are currently available for allocation

-In order to efficiently manage pools Python uses an additional array calledusedpools.
+In order to efficiently manage pools Python uses an additional array called used pools.
 It stores pointers to the pools grouped by class.
 As we already know, all pools of the same block size are linked together.
 To iterate over them, we just need to know the start of the list.
 If there are no pools of such size, then a new pool will be created on the first memory request.

 ## Arena